-(1) Includes only those columns for which there are outstanding equity awards at December 31, 2018.
-All other columns have been omitted.

-(2) The market value of unvested stock awards is calculated by multiplying the number of unvested stock awards held by the applicable NEO by the closing price of \$2.65 per share of our Class B common stock on the NASDAQ Global Select Market on December 31, 2018.

-(3) The option vests at the rate of 25% on the first anniversary of the grant date and 1/12 of the remainder vests quarterly thereafter in equal increments and with accelerated vesting in certain circumstances.

-- (4) The shares of restricted stock vest at the rate of 25% on each of the first, second, third, and fourth anniversaries, respectively, of the grant date with accelerated vesting in certain circumstances. - (5) The options and shares of restricted stock vest 100% on the third anniversary of the grant date assuming continued service as Executive Director on the vesting date with Double-Trigger Change in Control Acceleration and with accelerated vesting in full upon death or disability. - (6) The annual director grant of option and shares of restricted stock vest 50% on the first and second anniversary of the grant date assuming continued service as Executive Director on the vesting date with vesting in the event of a Change in Control. - (7) Mr. Caldwell's 4/21/16 grant was modified in April 2017 to vest as follows: 60,000 shares on 12/20/2018, 30,000 shares each in 4/21/2019 and 4/21/2020 and in the event of termination for any reason prior to 12/20/2018, the 60,000 shares to vest on 12/20/18 will become immediately vested upon such termination with the remaining shares subject to vesting to the extent applicable as provided in Mr. Caldwell's employment agreement with the Company. - (8) Mr. Caldwell's 6/15/2017 grant was modified in June 2018 to vest as follows: 10,000 shares on 12/20/2018, 10,000 shares each in 6/15/2019, 6/15/2020, and 6/15/2021 with vesting in full upon termination, to the extent vested based on the vesting schedule for such shares prior to such amendment. - (9) Mr. Caldwell entered into an agreement with the Company on March 26, 2019 pursuant to which Mr. Caldwell terminated his employment effective March 27, 2019 (the "Termination Date") and entered into a one (1) year consulting agreement commencing on the Termination Date, and in connection therewith, received a restricted stock grant to purchase 40,000 shares with vesting in equal quarterly amounts over the one (1) year period from the Termination Date.
-In connection with his employment termination, 90,000 shares of unvested restricted stock and 142,500 unvested stock options were forfeited.
-Mr. Caldwell exercised 156,020 vested stock options within 90 days of the Termination Date and forfeited the remaining 449,980 vested stock options as of December 31, 2018 which were not exercised.
+- (1) Includes only those columns for which there are outstanding equity awards at December 31, 2019.
+All other columns have been omitted. - (2) The market value of unvested stock awards is calculated by multiplying the number of unvested stock awards held by the applicable NEO by the closing price of \$3.78 per share of our Class B common stock on the NASDAQ Global Select Market on December 31, 2019. - The option vests at the rate of 25% on the first anniversary of the grant date and 1/12 of the remainder vests quarterly thereafter in equal increments and with accelerated vesting in certain circumstances. - (4) The shares of restricted stock vest at the rate of 25% on each of the first, second, third, and fourth anniversaries, respectively, of the grant date with accelerated vesting in certain circumstances. - (5) The options and shares of restricted stock vest 100% on the third anniversary of the grant date assuming continued service as Executive Director on the vesting date with Double-Trigger Change in Control Acceleration and with accelerated vesting in full upon death or disability. - (6) The annual director grant of option and shares of restricted stock vest 50% on the first and second anniversary of the grant date assuming continued service as Executive Director on the vesting date with vesting in the event of a Change in Control.

+(7) The options and shares of restricted stock vest on the fifth annual anniversary of the grant date with accelerated vesting as follows: (a) 50% of such options and shares of restricted stock vest upon attainment of specified revenue, adjusted OIBA or share price targets at the later of eighteen (18) months or performance attainment (2019 revenue exceeding 120% of 2018 level, 2019 adjusted OIBA exceeding specified multiples of 2018 level, or the Class B common stock share price for twenty (20) consecutive trading days exceeding 150% of the initial 2019 twenty (20) consecutive trading day average), (b) such remaining unvested options and shares of restricted stock vest upon attainment of specified revenue, adjusted OIBA or share price targets at the later of thirty (30) months or performance attainment (trailing twelve (12) month revenue exceeding 127% of 2018 level, trailing twelve (12) month adjusted OIBA exceeding specified multiples of 2018 level higher than the initial performance target above, or the Class B common stock share price for twenty (20) consecutive trading days exceeding 160% of the initial 2019 twenty (20) consecutive trading day average, and (c) with Double-Trigger Change in Control Acceleration.